EDITOR'S NOTE: This story was originally published on Richland Source in 2015.

 The Weather Report

-When the Pennsylvania Railroad later published their records of the massive destruction they had suffered, the documentation included weather maps of the US showing the highest rainfall in the nation right on top of Richland County: at least 10 inches.
-Most of that volume fell within a span of 12 hours, though it rained for four days...and snowed a little bit too.
+When the Pennsylvania Railroad later published their records of the massive destruction they had suffered, the documentation included weather maps of the United States showing the highest rainfall in the nation right on top of Richland County: at least 10 inches.
+Most of that volume fell within a span of 12 hours, though it rained for four days ... and snowed a little bit, too.

 From the moment it started everyone here knew they were experiencing something epic and historic, and the Mansfield News would say even Biblical.
 Their headline on Tuesday evening read, THE RAINS CAME AND THE FLOODS WERE UPON THE FACE OF THE EARTH MIGHTILY.